radkeorchards/radkeorchards.github.io/index.md

 ---
 {: .box-success}
 We will be opening August 31st for the 2024 season. \
-Varieties for opening weekend: Honeycrisp, Gala, Blondee, McIntosh, Summerset
+Current Varieties: Honeycrisp, Gala, Blondee, McIntosh, Summerset

 ![Honeycrisp Apple](assets/img/honeycrisp.jpg){: .mx-auto.d-block :}